Campynema: Campynema lineare

 C. lineare, also known as the green mountain lily, is a small inconspicuous erect herb that grows to 15–30 cm in height.
 Its leaves consist of a single, curved basal leaf, with smaller leaves ascending up the flower stem.
 It is most distinguishable by its striking green flower, which blooms in summer.
 The flower is usually solitary, with 6 green tepals, sometimes with a burgundy tinge and developing brown edges with age, lacking apparent nectaries.
 The anthers are dorsifixed, styluli are free but thickened and contiguous below.
 The seeds are numerous and are flattened, sometimes almost discoid, with a spongy outer coat.

 It is a geophyte, and its leaves are deciduous in winter.

 C. lineare is approximately 57 million years old.
 It is considered to a key member of Tasmania's palaeoendemic flora.
-A study of the gene sequences of RuBisCO in C. lineare, found that the familyCampynemataceae is the oldest of the order Liliales.
+A study of the gene sequences of RuBisCO in C. lineare, found that the family Campynemataceae is the oldest of the order Liliales.

 C. lineare was once considered to be part of the family Liliaceae.